 Shortly thereafter, we reached the largest viewpoint in the reserve.
 You can see everything from Catalina Island, the largest body of water in the reserve, and the mountain ranges across the valley.

-The viewpoint sits adjacent to oil rig machines, which many claim are an endangerment to the wildlife and reserve.
+The viewpoint area sits adjacent to oil rig machines, which many claim are an endangerment to wildlife and the reserve.

 Once you complete the loop, head back up the stairs and make your way to the parking lot.